KanagawaMarcos/dmg/README.md

         - Spend too much time figuring out how to manage the DLLs when I had paket to do it like modern package managers do such as pip, npm etc.
     - Didn't had time to add kafka to the project, and it would be really nice to increase my chances on DMG.
     - Most of the time were spent on bootstraping stuff.
 Thus, last time on business logic.
+    - Time budget totally spent before properly handling security like postgres credentils.
+Next project gotta do this from day 0.
     - Didn't had time to introduce Computations Expressions at some point to showcase FP skills. (too much simple of project, didn't need anything fancy tbh)
     - Could have added testing to the project, even that fancy lib of algebric auto generated tests. (looks promissing for the next weekend study case)
 ### Where I got lucky